lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Moving the emit logic from the template to the script.
 \end{center}

-Running this test confirms that everything is still working.
+Running the test confirms that everything is still working.
 This is good.
 Good tests are resilient to refactors, since they test inputs and outputs, not implementation details.

 I recommend you avoid putting any logic into `<template>`.
 Move everything into `<script>`. `count += 1` might seem simple enough to inline in `<template>`.
-That said, I personally value consistency over saving a few key strokes, and for this reason I put all the logic inside `<script>`.
+That said, I personally value consistency over saving a few key strokes, and for this reason I put all the logic inside `<script>` - no matter how simple it is.

 Another thing you may have notices is the *name* of the method we created - `submit`.
 This is another personal preference, but I recommend having a good convention around naming methods.
 Here are two I've found useful.

 1. Name the method that emits the event the same as the event name.
 If you are doing `$emit('submit')`, you could name the method that calls this `submit`, too.
-2. Name methods call `$this.emit()` or `ctx.emit()` using the convention `handleXXX`.
+2. Name methods that call `$this.emit()` or `ctx.emit()` using the convention `handleXXX`.
 In this example, we could name the function `handleSubmit`.
-The idea is those methods *handle* the interactions and emitting events.
+The idea is those methods *handle* the interactions and emit the corresponding event.

 Which of these you choose isn't really important; you could even pick another convention you like better.
 Having a convention is generally a good thing, though.
 Consistency is king!